PlaceAVote/pav-web/README.md

 Testing:

-Testing is ran using a combination of Karma, PhantomJS and Jasmine.
+Testing is ran using a mocha js.
-All Tests reside within the js/tests directory.
+All Tests reside within the tests directory, which mirrors the src directory.
 Run tests with:

 	npm test